Diurnal enuresis

 Diurnal enuresis is daytime wetting (functional daytime urinary incontinence).
 Nocturnal enuresis is nighttime wetting.
 Enuresis is defined as the involuntary voiding of urine beyond the age of anticipated control.
 Both of these conditions can occur at the same time, although many children with nighttime wetting will not have wetting during the day.
 Children with daytime wetting may have frequent urination, have urgent urination or dribble after urinating.

-The DSM-V classifies enuresis as an elimination disorder and as such it may be defined as the involuntary or voluntary elimination of urine into inappropriate places.
+The DSM-5 classifies enuresis as an elimination disorder and as such it may be defined as the involuntary or voluntary elimination of urine into inappropriate places.
 A patient must be of at least a developmental level equivalent to the chronological age of a 5 year old in order to be diagnosed with enuresis (in other words it is not abnormal for a child below the age of 5).

 The patient must either experience a frequency of inappropriate voiding at least twice a week for a period of at least 3 consecutive months OR experience clinically significant distress or impairment in social, occupational or other important areas of functioning, in order to be diagnosed with enuresis.
 These symptoms must not be due to any underlying medical condition (e.g. a child who wets the bed because their kidneys produce too much urine, does not have enuresis, they have kidney disease which is causing the inappropriate urination).
 Also, these symptoms must not be due exclusively to the direct physiological effect of a substance (such as a diuretic or antipsychotic).